Janek92/recipe-app/README.md

 - custom hooks for repeated actions
 - css modules for styling components
 - page animation by Framer Motion
+- lazy loading for multiple components and for images
 - responsive website design

 ## Information